alexmasurovsky/multisensory/README.md

+# Readme
-# This repository is for two R scripts that compile demographics and run a series of correlation tests, respectively.
+This repository is for two R scripts that compile demographics and run a series of correlation tests, respectively.